News / Understanding Follicle Development: What Your U...

 Understanding Follicle Development: What Your Ultrasound Numbers Actually Mean

 If you have access to an ultrasound, you have a powerful tool for managing your breeding season.
 But the numbers on that screen only matter if you understand what they represent.
+Here's what the research and experienced breeders have learned about follicle development in ball pythons.

 The Four Phases of the Reproductive Cycle